MISSION & VISION

 HOW TCJC DOES OUR WORK

-- We conduct policy research and analysis on issues impacting the criminal and juvenile justice systems.
+- We conduct policy research and analysis on issues impacting the youth and adult justice systems.

 - We draft policy proposals and make recommendations on relevant issue areas.